Volvo XC40 Review & Prices

 Volvo’s interior design has come a long way in the past decade or so.
 With one or two reservations, the XC40’s cabin is a class act.

 Here and there you may notice inconsistent gaps between panels that wouldn’t be signed off by Audi.
-But most of the plastics are soft to touch and with just a few exceptions the materials look expensive.
+While most of the plastics are soft-touch, some of them just don’t look up to standard anymore.

-The entry-level Core model and the mid-spec Plus have textile upholstery.
-Ultimate cars are upholstered in part-textile, part-Microtech – artificial leather to you and me.
-If you want real leather, it’s a cost option on Plus and Ultimate cars.
+The entry-level Core model gets plain cloth seats, while the mid-spec Plus and top-spec Ultra get a mixture of man-made suede and Microtech – artificial leather to you and me.
+If you want real leather, it’s on the options list.

-Whichever operating system the car has, the screen is an absolute magnet for mucky fingerprints, and it can be distracting to use on the move.
-Systems with a rotary controller, like BMW’s iDrive, are easier to use without taking your eyes from the road.
+Annoyingly, the screen is an absolute magnet for mucky fingerprints, and it can be distracting to use on the move.
+Systems with a rotary controller are easier to use without taking your eyes from the road.
 So much is included in the various on-screen menus that we can’t help thinking a few more physical buttons would have made life more straightforward to the driver, even if it compromised the Volvo’s minimalist style.

 MPG, emissions and tax